jmariscal-harana/yamnet_planes/README.md

-# yamnet_planes: small airplane detection from sound
+# yamnet_planes: small aircraft detection from sound
-This model is based on Google's YAMNet pretrained deep network, and it has been modified to detect small airplane sounds in real time.
+This model is based on Google's YAMNet pretrained deep network, and it has been modified to detect small aircraft sounds in real time.
 The original repository can be found at: https://github.com/tensorflow/models/tree/master/research/audioset/yamnet.

-## File and folder description (23/06/2020)
+## Folder description (23/06/2020)
 - **yamnet_original/**: contains the following scripts from YAMNet:
   - `yamnet.py`: original model definition
   - `params.py`: hyperparameter list